How can the Bundesliga earn a fifth UEFA Champions League spot?

 The Bundesliga has sent five representatives into Europe's elite club competition on a couple of previous occasions.
 Dortmund's run to the 2023/24 Champions League final helped the Bundesliga clinch an extra spot for being in the top two places on the UEFA Coefficient ranking, while Eintracht Frankfurt's 2021/22 Europa League victory saw them earn Champions League qualification for 2022/23 in addition to the four sides that qualified via the league.

-It's worth noting, though, that the prospect of a German side lifting the Champions League each year could in fact throw up the potential for a sixth Bundesliga qualifier.
+It's worth noting, though, that the prospect of a German side lifting European silverware each year could in fact throw up the potential for a sixth Bundesliga qualifier.

-That would happen if the side in question finished fifth or lower in the league.
-They would qualify as holders, the top four as normal, and then the next best-placed German team as well.
+That would happen if the side in question won the Champions League or Europa League and finished fifth or lower in the league - a distinct possibility in the case of Freiburg, for example.
+They would qualify as holders, the top four as normal, and then the next best-placed Bundesliga team as well.

-However, if the side winning the Champions League finish in the top four in the league, their berth as Champions League holders will be passed to another country.
+However, if the side winning the Champions League or Europa League finish in the top four in the league, their holders berth in the Champions League will be passed to another country.

 Related news